-Norden (21) experimentally demonstrated that osteomyelitis is difficult to induce. but once established is even more difficult to eradicate.
+Norden (28) experimentally demonstrated that osteomyelitis is difficult to induce, but once established is even more difficult to eradicate.
 The treatment of osteomyelitis is still controversial in many areas.
 However, it is now generally accepted that surgical excision of the osteomyelitic bone combined with intravenous antibiotics should be instituted whenever possible.
 Only in very early cases of acute osteomyelitis or in chronic hematogenous osteomyelitis should antibiotic therapy alone be considered.

 Once osteomyelitis is diagnosed, its surgical excision should be planned.
-In the diabetic with profound vascular insufficiency appropriate evaluation must be undertaken to determine the potential for healing prior to the surgical procedure.
-For the podiatric surgeon, this may involve referral to a vascular surgeon for evaluation and possibly revascularization procedures.
+In the diabetic with profound vascular insufficiency appropriate evaluation must be undertaken to determine the potential for healing prior to the surgical procedure for the osteomyelitis.
+For the podiatric surgeon, this may involve referral to a vascular surgeon for evaluation and possible revascularization procedures.
 Once the area demonstrates satisfactory vascularity, the surgical procedure may be performed.
-If severe infection and necrosis occurs prior to such revascularization, then am-
+If severe infection and necrosis occurs prior to such revascularization, then amputation may need to be considered at a more proximal level where the healing potential has been determined to be satisfactory.